-Don't worry too much about what the interviewers can see in the background of the room you’re using – recruiters understand that candidates live in shared accommodation where space is at a premium.
+Don't worry too much about what the interviewers can see in the background of the room you’re using – law firm recruiters understand that candidates live in shared accommodation where space is at a premium.
 But you’ll need a quiet location where you won't be disturbed by housemates, family or pets.

-Let other people know when your interview or assessment centre is taking place, and that you need to have a room undisturbed for a set amount of time.
+It’s always good practice to let other people know when your interview or assessment centre is taking place, and that you need to have a room undisturbed for a set amount of time.

 Make sure your internet connection, speakers and camera work well before the interview or assessment centre.
 Set up the computer so the camera is slightly above your eyeline if possible – avoid a low shot that has recruiters looking up your nose.
-Close any other open applications on your computer and put your phone on silent.

 If you lose your internet connection during the interview or assessment centre, don’t panic!
 We’ve all experienced technical difficulties at some point so recruiters will understand.
 If you can't reconnect, you may be able to dial into the meeting on your phone, so keep this charged and nearby.

 If problems persist, and you’re able to, use your mobile data to send a quick email to the HR team explaining that you lost connection – the firm should accommodate you.

 Dress as you would for a formal interview.
 That includes the lower body – it’s unlikely you’ll need to move during the interview but if you do, the decision to wear pyjama bottoms will have backfired.
 Dressing for the occasion will put you into a professional mindset and help to replicate the formal environment of in-person interviews.